RyanRatcliff/docker_java8/README.md

 # docker_java8
-An oracle java 8 container based on the Ubuntu 14.10 imate
+An oracle java 8 container based on the Ubuntu 14.04 image